Varying-Vagrant-Vagrants/VVV/README.md

 #### VVV as a MAMP/XAMPP Replacement

 The best part is that VVV is ready to use as is.
-Clone or download the repository and `vagrant up` to automatically build a sandboxed Ubuntu server on your computer containing everything needed to contribute to WordPress core or develop a WordPress theme or plugin.
+Setup VVV and then type `vagrant up` to automatically build a sandboxed Ubuntu server on your computer containing everything needed to contribute to WordPress core or develop a WordPress theme or plugin.

 Multiple projects can be developed at once in the same environment provided by VVV.
 * Use `wp-content/themes` in either the `wordpress-default` or `wordpress-trunk` directories to develop multiple themes using the same test content.